 1. Provide transparency.

 - Have open communication.
-By being available to discuss data and campaigns, networks can make sure that everyone is on the same page regarding the best parameters for leads.
+By being available to discuss data and campaigns for leads, networks can make sure that everyone is on the same page regarding the best parameters for lead gen.

 - Share as much data as possible.
 Something as simple as providing sub ID data back to publishers helps them tweak their campaigns.
 And, as technology gets more advanced, this includes real-time lead scoring and lead return details.
 The more data that publishers and advertisers have to work with, the better they can optimize their campaigns.

 - Provide data and feedback as close to real time as possible.
 Giving advertisers, traffic sources, and publishers instant feedback gives them the opportunity to make adjustments to their campaigns.
 The more optimization they get, the more revenue publishers get and the higher the quality of leads for advertisers.
 (Hint: Happy advertisers stick around longer.)

 What happens if you don’t share data?
 The longer publishers have to wait to know how their traffic is doing, the less chance they have to cut off poorly-performing campaigns or tweak them to perform better.

 2. Have a system for automation or programmatic buying and selling of leads.

 - The longer the time between when a lead fills out a form to when the advertiser calls them, the smaller the chance of closing the sale.
 Programmatic buying and selling closes that time gap, increasing the chance for conversion.